jimmyKodar/Tetris/DEV_JOURNAL.md

 * **12:01** - Everything with side collision seems to work now. `MAJOR LESSON LEARNED:` ALl along i have been thinking correctly about how to check collisions.
 But the reason it dint work is that i tried to do too much in each function.
 Now its super simple when I split up the checks in single functions and inside the functions i do a single if check per thing i want to check.
 Taking a break now, next up is block rotation.
 EDIT: found a bug i must fix before adding rotation: see top.
 Now i take a break.

 * **14:29** - Starting to fix the minor bug mentioned above.

+* **14:39** - Bug fixed.
+Moved order in gameLoop so that sidways move always happens before move down.
+Blocks behave as they are supposed to now.
+Could also remove diagonal collision checks inside collideLeft/Right functions.

 ## 2024-05-11